relusc/terraform-playground/module-testing/terraform-builtin/README.md

 ## Test execution

 1. Be sure to be on the root level of this example module
 2. Run `terraform test`.
-That's it
+That's it!